How to Repair a Drought-Damaged Lawn by Overseeding, Patching or Re-seeding

 How to Overseed Your Lawn

-- In the North, overseed in fall when daytime temperatures are in the low- to mid-70s and soil temps are in the 50s.
-In the South, overseed for winter color when your lawn begins to fade as it goes into its seasonal dormancy, which could be as early as late August and as late as October.
+- Cool-season grasses should overseed in fall when daytime temperatures are in the low- to mid-70s and soil temps are in the 50s.
+Warm-season grasses should overseed for winter color when your lawn begins to fade as it goes into its seasonal dormancy, which could be as early as late August and as late as October.

 - Mow the lawn short and remove clippings to optimize seed-to-soil contact.
 Rake to remove remaining debris and loosen the soil.